ethereum/devp2p/caps/eth.md

 A cell has its `index`, according to its relative position in the erasure-coded blob.

-When a blob transaction is added to a peer's pool, availability of its cells should be announced to the network using the cells field in the [NewPooledTransactionHashes] message.
+When a blob transaction is added to a peer's pool, availability of its cells should be announced to the network using the `cells` field in the [NewPooledTransactionHashes] message.
-If a bit in `cells` is set, it indicates that the peer holds the corresponding cell for all blobs included in the announced transactions.
+The granularity of the `cells` is at the transaction level.
+If a bit is set, it indicates that the peer holds the corresponding cell for all blobs included in the announced transactions.
 All peers that receive the message can then request the cells whose indices are specified in the cells field using the [GetCells] message.
 Clients can selectively store cells according to their local parameters.